JonasAckermann/chat-me-up/crdts/lazaroff.md

   /**
    * Retrieves the current value map.
    * Only keys with non-null values are included.
+   * ARTICLE: It’s a getter that iterates through the keys * and gets each register’s value.
+As far as the rest of * the app is concerned, it’s just normal map!
    */
   def value: Map[String, T] =
     data.collect {